51xOne/Alignmorph/README.md

 Official implementation of **AlignMorph**.

-Training-free image morphing with semantic correspondence, multiband latent transport, and confidence-gated endpoint attention.
+Training-free image morphing with semantic correspondence and multiband latent transport.
 Given two images and their captions, AlignMorph generates a sequence of seven transition frames.

 ## Installation